-That is when an employee is approved to take a few hours off at a time to deal with medical problems—whether for their own or a qualified family member.
+That is when an employee is approved to take a few hours off at a time to deal with medical problems—whether for their own problems or those of a qualified family member.
 The Family Medical Leave Act specifically allows you to deduct exempt employee pay when they use FMLA.

 So, if your employee needs to take two afternoons off a week for dialysis, you don't have to pay them for that time.

 However, here's a caution on this deduction.
 Because exempt employees are paid for the job and not by the hour, if your employee is still working a full 40 hours and you're deducting a half day's pay each week when she goes to her medical appointment, you are legally right, but morally and ethically wrong.

 General Rule About Docking an Exempt Employee's Pay